 But if you don’t have a plan for your big emotions, use the journal to clarify and plan.

 Get out your pen and dig deep into the following questions to assess how you’ve been using your tools.

-These journal questions aid in your self-exploration.
+These big emotions journal questions aid in your self-exploration.

-So get curious about what you’re feeling, how you’re taking care of yourself, and what your general thought patterns are during your homeschool days.
+Get curious about what you’re feeling, how you’re taking care of yourself, and what your general thought patterns are during your homeschool days.

 …So you can show up on purpose in your homeschool.